Continuing our series with Dr. Tanvi Tijoriwala, we are focusing our attention on gut health and what it means for our skin.

 Did you know that your gut health can cause your genes to express differently?

-What that means is that even though we may have received the “crappy” skin genes from our family, our gut health can prevent us from having terrible skin.
+What that means is that even though we may have received the “crappy” skin genes from our family (whether it be acne, eczema, rosacea or psoriasis), our gut health can prevent us from having terrible skin.

 Even if you do not have a genetic predisposition to skin conditions, having good gut health is key in having good skin.